Codetivity-CA/Codetivity/README.md

 1. If you don't have npm and NodeJS installed:
     - First, check if you have NodeJS and npm installed by running `npm --version` in your terminal.
     - If you don't have NodeJS and npm installed, follow [this link](https://changelog.com/posts/install-node-js-with-homebrew-on-os-x) to get it on MacOSX.
-    - Be sure to update your npm to the latest version by running `sudo npm install npm -g`.
+    - If you already have it, be sure to update your npm to the latest version by running `sudo npm install npm -g`.
-2. Once you know you have npm and NodeJS, be sure to install express by running `npm install express`.
+2. Next, be sure to install all dependencies by running `npm install`.
+By default, this command will install all modules listed as dependencies in `package.json`.
-3. If you later run into issues, make sure you have all dependencies installed.
-The `package.json` file lists all the required dependencies.
+3. If you run into issues, try installing the dependencies individually by running `npm install <module name>`.

 #### Then, run the project
 1. In your terminal, change your directory to `Codetivity/`
 2. Execute 'npm start' command.
 2. Open 'localhost:3000' in your browser to view Codetivity

+#### Note
+The main view is the code editor view.
+For now, the landing page can be accessed by clicking the 'Codetivity' logo on the top left.
+Later, the landing page will be the main page, and the user will have to login or sign up to view the code editor view.

 ## MVC file structure